Clinical Study

 Efficacy of AC102 is Evaluated in Patients with Hearing Loss

 AC102 is currently being evaluated in patients in a randomized, blinded Phase 2 clinical trial.
 The trial is enrolling approximately 200 patients with moderately-severe to profound Idiopathic (of unknown cause) Sudden Sensorineural Hearing Loss.
-The trial will compare the efficacy, safety, and tolerability of AC102 with a standard treatment with oral corticosteroids (see Figure 1).
+The trial will compare the efficacy, safety, and tolerability of AC102 with a standard treatment with oral glucocorticoids (see Figure 1).

 Figure 1: Clinical trial design includes multiple clinic visits and calls to monitor patients’ audiological parameters and general health throughout the 3 month study period.

-The trial design ensures that all patients will receive a treatment, either corticosteroids (a standard of care) or the novel compound AC102.
+The trial design ensures that all patients will receive a treatment, either glucocorticoids (a standard of care) or the novel compound AC102.
 AC102 is administered into the patient’s middle ear, which optimizes local drug concentration and minimizes systemic side effects.
 Importantly, the treatment needs to be administered within 5 days of the onset of symptoms (see Figure 2).

 Figure 2: Main inclusion and exclusion criteria for the clinical trial.
-To note are the symptom onset no longer than 120 hours before treatment and that pre-treatment with corticosteroids is excluded.
+To note are the symptom onset no longer than 120 hours before treatment and that pre-treatment with glucocorticoids is excluded.
 Idiopathic hearing loss = hearing loss of unknown cause.

 Patient care after treatment is also an important aspect in this clinical trial as it includes 5 clinic visits and 2 phone calls.
 The patients’ general health (laboratory parameters, vital signs, ECG, etc.) and audiological parameters will be closely monitored.
 ENT physicians at more than 45 European study sites are involved based in Austria, Czech Republic, Germany, Netherlands, Poland and Serbia (see Figure 3).
 This strong commitment underscores the high medical need to find an effective treatment for Sudden Hearing Loss.